Gunman-Contracts-modders/gunman-contracts-modders.github.io/docs/world/anbchallengetriggerbox.md

 :   Postfix

 Usage example
-:   While our timer is running on an active contract box, wait 1.5 seconds after `timeCurrent` reaches 0, then play the big explosion effect.
+:   While our timer is running on an active contract box, when `timeCurrent` reaches 0, play the big explosion effect.

 ## Tested class variables